camarman/GTRPy/docs/user_guide.md

 ### Defining the Metric Tensor

 As we know the metric tensor is the key element in the General Theory of Relativity.
-One can calculate many of the important GR tensors, by only defining the metric tensor.
+One can calculate many of the important GTR tensors, by only defining the metric tensor.

 To define the metric tensor, you can just fill the empty fields in the Metric Tensor Frame.